wongyuanneng/LoginWithStruts/README.md

 The repository contains the war file, the sql script, and the Java webapp source code related to assignment 2.

 ## Environment used
-1. [Maven 3.6.3] (built-in in Eclipse IDE for Java Developers and Eclipse IDE for Enterprise Java Developers)
+1. Maven 3.6.3 - built-in in Eclipse IDE for Java Developers and Eclipse IDE for Enterprise Java Developers
 2. [J2SE-1.5](https://www.oracle.com/java/technologies/javase-jre8-downloads.html)
-3. [junit 3.8.1] - Maven dependency
+3. junit 3.8.1 - Maven dependency
-4. [javax.servlet-api 3.1.0] - Maven dependency
+4. javax.servlet-api 3.1.0 - Maven dependency
-5. [org.apache.structs 2.5.25] - Maven dependency
+5. org.apache.structs 2.5.25 - Maven dependency
-6. [org.apache.logging.log4j 2.13.0] - Maven dependency
+6. org.apache.logging.log4j 2.13.0 - Maven dependency

 ## Setting up of MySQL database
 The MySQL database serves as a means of storage for the **user model**.
 This database resides on the localhost alongside with the Java webapp.